okennott/okennott.github.io/README.md

 -   **Research Projects**: Explore my ongoing and completed projects.
 -   **Publications**: A comprehensive list of my peer-reviewed articles.
 -   **Teaching and Mentorship**: Insights into my role as a mentor for graduate students and my teaching experiences.
--   **Collaborations**: Opportunities to work with me on exciting projects related to adaptation and conservation genomics, and more.
+-   **Collaborations**: Opportunities to work with me on exciting projects.

-## Professional Highlights

--   🏆 Awards and grants.
--   🧬 Peer-reviewed articles.
--   🌱 Skills.

-## Contact
-Feel free to reach out for collaborations or inquiries: - **Email**: [okennott@gmail.com](mailto:okennott@gmail.com) - **Phone**: +254 722 620075
+## Feel free to reach out!🌟
 ------------------------------------------------------------------------
-Stay tuned for updates!🌟